How to Change From Sole Proprietorship to LLC? (Easiest Way)

 Disadvantages of Sole Proprietorship

-• Higher tax rates.
+• Higher effective tax rates in many situations.

 Advantages of Sole Proprietorship